 | The students assisted the teacher. | Vidyarthīharule shikshaklaī sahayog gare. | विद्यार्थीहरूले शिक्षकलाई सहयोग गरे। |

 By mastering these 10 vocabulary words and their contextual sentences, you’ve significantly expanded your ability to discuss nature, animals, education, and helping actions in Nepali.
-These practical words form the foundation for more complex conversational exchanges.
+These practical words form the foundation for more complex conversational exchanges and deeper cultural understanding.

-Words like “jungle,” “wild,” “animal,” “fish,” and “farmer” enable you to discuss wildlife, agriculture, and natural environments confidently and accurately.
+Words like “jungle,” “wild,” “animal,” “fish,” and “farmer” enable you to discuss wildlife, agriculture, and natural environments confidently and accurately in any conversation.

-Understanding “secondary school” and action verbs like “to kill,” “to help,” and “to assist” enriches your ability to discuss education and social interactions in Nepali.
+Understanding “secondary school” and action verbs like “to kill,” “to help,” and “to assist” enriches your ability to discuss education and social interactions naturally.

 These 10 words form essential building blocks for natural conversation.
-Combine them with previously learned vocabulary to express increasingly complex ideas.
+Combine them with previously learned vocabulary to express increasingly complex ideas with confidence.